cfpb/design-system/docs/special-pages/updating-this-website.md

   <strong>Before making a change to a pattern or its documentation, visit Hubcap to read our Design System governance policy.</strong> It contains guidance and acceptance criteria for making minor and major changes to the Design System.

-  We use a content management system called [Netlify CMS](https://www.netlifycms.org/).
+  We use a content management system called [Decap CMS](https://decapcms.org/).

   It's powered by GitHub and will let you edit any page of this website.